ros2/ros2_documentation/source/Tutorials/Cross-compilation.rst

     mkdir qemu-user-static
     cp /usr/bin/qemu-*-static qemu-user-static

-The standard `setup <Linux-Development-Setup>`__ process of ROS2 is run inside an arm docker.
+The standard `setup <https://index.ros.org/doc/ros2/Linux-Development-Setup>`__ process of ROS2 is run inside an arm docker.
 This is possible thanks to ``qemu-static``, which will emulate an arm machine.
 The base image used is an Ubuntu Bionic from Docker Hub.

 .. code-block:: bash